gapotchenko/adhoc-file-signer/source/server/README.md

 ## Overview

-The HTTP API frontend is implemented in Deno and executes CGI scripts to handle requests.
+The HTTP frontend is implemented in Deno and executes CGI scripts to handle requests.
 This design isolates the core logic in standalone scripts while ensuring secure interaction with clients through a controlled process model.

 Client authorization is implemented via a simple API key mechanism.